-- Check that the combustion parameters are in the suggested limits. - Check the flow rate measuring it on the counter or, if it was not possible, verifying the combustion head pressure by means of a differential pressure gauge, as described on par.
-"Measuring the gas pressure in the combustion head". - Then, adjust the combustion values by setting the "gas/air" ratio" curvepoints (see the LMV5.. related manual). - Set, now, the low flame output, in order to avoid the low flame output increasing too much or that the flues temperature gets too low to cause condensation in the chimney.
+- Check that the combustion parameters are in the suggested limits. - Then, adjust the combustion values by setting the "fuel/air" ratio" curvepoints (see the LMV5.. related manual). - Set, now, the low flame output, in order to avoid the low flame output increasing too much or that the flues temperature gets too low to cause condensation in the chimney.